shbarton/obsidian-quartz-website/source/content/flirting.md

 This sum is precious, so care is taken seriously.

-Even now, I have this sense of protection with the way I feel and love for Angus bc I don’t want it to get affected by anything like that.
+Even now, I have this sense of protection with the way I feel and love for A bc I don’t want it to get affected by anything like that.
 I’ll cherish it and care for it forever, making sure nothing infects this special place that we both built, bc I feel it’s not just me, it’s something we consciously built together, and perhaps I can’t affect it without it also affecting him in some way.
 So best to let it just do its thing, it’s happier that way, and so am I :) (as I assume he is)

 **